Skip to main content

 Domain Registration Status

 Verify that your domain registration with Apple was successful.
-You can check this by clicking the "Register Domain" button in the Apple Pay settings - if registration was successful, you should see a confirmation message.
+You can check this by clicking the "Register Domain" button on the API Settings page - if registration was successful, you should see a confirmation message.

 Verify Domain Association File